Minnesota Senate Republicans announce oversight hearings into unrest in Twin Cities

 The plan drew backlash from legislative Democrats, who accused Republicans of prioritizing the oversight hearings over addressing racial disparities and police reform.
 A spokeswoman for the Senate DFL Caucus said members were not consulted about the committee’s creation.

-The announcement and response follows escalating partisan tensions over calls to address concerns about police brutality and structural racism, brought to the forefront by Floyd's killing in police custody.
+The announcement and response follows escalating partisan tensions over calls to address concerns about police brutality and structural racism, brought to the forefront by Floyd’s killing by police.

 Efforts to reach agreement on law enforcement accountability measures and economic relief for damaged Twin Cities businesses during a special session collapsed early Saturday, after the Senate moved to adjourn amid a stalemate with Gov. Tim Walz and the DFL-led House.